 With respect to 'Standard Setters', as mentioned in Section 2, the OECD's CFA is leading the development of standards in international taxation, whilst the United Nations' Committee of Experts on International Cooperation in Tax Matters is also carrying out the international taxation agenda, chiefly from developing countries' perspectives.
-When it comes to implementation, there is no difference from other regulatory issues: international rules and a few years.
+When it comes to implementation, there is no difference from other regulatory issues: international rules and standards are not effective until they are implemented by national governments.
+It should be noted that, in many countries, taxation is dealt with by the treasury or ministry of finance in charge of tax policy and an inland revenue body in charge of tax administration.

+&lt;sup>5 A senior advisor at the OECD Centre for Tax Policy and Administration who has been involved in the BEPS project recalls that, when the BEPS' work started in 2012, the OECD had worked on aggressive tax planning for a few years.
 Cf. Russo, R. (2016).

-5 A senior advisor at the OECD Centre for Tax Policy and Administration who has been involved in the BEPS project recalls that, when the BEPS' work started in 2012, the OECD had worked on aggressive tax planning for standards are not effective until they are implemented by national governments.7 It should be noted that, in many countries, taxation is dealt with by the treasury or ministry of finance in charge of tax policy and an inland revenue body in charge of tax administration.8

-6 Cf. United Nations Economic and Social Council.
+&lt;sup>6 Cf. United Nations Economic and Social Council.
 (2004, November, 11).
 ECOSOC Resolution 2004/69: Committee of Experts on International Cooperation in Tax Matters.